 Getting around Vietnam

-Vietnam has quite a few low-cost airlines including Vietnam Airlines, VietJet, and Jetstar that offer domestic flights for less than $50 each way.
+Vietnam has quite a few low-cost airlines including Vietnam Airlines, VietJet, and Jetstar that offer good value domestic flights.
 Bear in mind that both VietJet and Jetstar run notoriously late so keep your schedule flexible and don’t book any important tours on flight days.

 2 Week Vietnam Programme